If you have a car accident claim that involves GEICO insurance, you probably want a big and fast settlement.

 My thoughts: I think that the injured victims’ attorney may have sued GEICO for allegedly acting in bad faith.

-GEICO Pays $10,000 for Crash Victim’s Surgery; He Rejects Offer
+GEICO Offers $10K To Crash Victim for Surgery; He Rejects Offer

 He also filed a Civil Remedy Notice (“CRN”) as authorized by section 624.155, claiming that he sustained serious and permanent injuries exceeding his UM policy limits.

 GEICO answered the lawsuit and responded to the CRN, stating that based on its investigation, which included a review of his medical records, it would not offer policy limits.